 Over the years, apart from supplying accommodation and a change of horses for passenger or mail coaches, the Chequer Inn also acted as a court house, gaol, auction room, post office, coroner’s inquest office, trading post and an important local meeting place.

 The Sign and Light

-In 1393 King Richard II created a law requiring alehouses to hang a sign outside, so passing inspectors and borough ale tasters could see them easily.
+In 1393 King Richard II created a law requiring alehouses to hang a sign outside.
 These had illustrations so the mostly illiterate population could understand them.
 The name “The Checkers” or “The Chequers” comes from the design on the pub’s sign; this originated in ancient Rome, where a chequer board indicated that a bar also provided banking services.
 The checked board was an aid to counting and is the origin of the word ‘exchequer’.

-You can eat at the pub during the day and in the evening from Wednesday to Saturday..
+You can eat at the pub during the day and evenings (except Sunday).

 The White Horse

-The next pub you’ll see is The White Horse, which was probably the very first in Steyning.
+The last pub you’ll see is The White Horse, which was probably the oldest site.